Conversions February 6, 2026 25 min read

 Problem: Attempting unpermitted conversion to save money and time.

-Consequences: Large fines when discovered, forced removal of work, liability for injuries, cannot rent legally, disclosure required when selling, insurance won't cover unpermitted space.
+Consequences: Large fines, forced removal of work, liability for injuries, cannot rent legally, disclosure required when selling, insurance won't cover.

 Solution: Always get proper permits.
 Cost and time of permitting far less than consequences of getting caught.